 Mold is usually pretty easy to spot.
 The little white fluffy spores seem to stand out even on soft white bread, and if you get up close and personal with your pup’s kibble, it is the same.

 Because it tends to grow on the top layer of food, both wet and dry, it is easy to spot.
 Unlike soured fat, mold gives off a smell that most dogs won’t like.
 So if it smells odd and Fido doesn’t eat it, check for mold.

 If you see mold, throw it out and give him some fresh food.
 Then keep an eye on him for any stomach upset that may follow.

 What are the Health Risks of Expired Dog Food?

 Expired food can present both minor and severe risks to your pup, and, for this reason, we would say not to take the risk with it.
 Although food marginally out of date could be safe, taking the chance of your pup getting a tummy upset will mean no one wins if you have to clean up after him.

 Diarrhea and sickness is the main problem you will encounter if Fido’s food is bad.
 The spoiled foods will have bacteria present that can upset the balance within the gut and intestine, which causes the body to expel extra fluids in a bid to flush them out.

 A more serious aspect of spoiled food is the possibility of serious bacteria breeding and being present when your pup eats it.
-Bacteria such as Salmonella, E. Coli, Botulism, and many more can spread through the bloodstream.
+Bacteria such as Salmonella, E. Coli, Botulism, and many more could cause your dog severe infections.
 This will cause many health issues, that if untreated, could mean a life-threatening battle for your pupper.